Madhushree2000/Malaria-Detection/README.md

 *Malaria is a mosquito-borne infectious disease that affects humans and other animals.
 Malaria causes symptoms that typically include fever, tiredness, vomiting, and headaches.
 In severe cases it can cause yellow skin, seizures, coma, or death.
 Symptoms usually begin ten to fifteen days after being bitten by an infected mosquito.*

+## Objective

+The current standard method for malaria diagnosis in the field is light microscopy of blood films.
+About 170 million blood films are examined every year for malaria, which involves manual counting of parasites.
+To improve the accuracy and speed of this testing, the project aims to distinguish Malaria infected human blood cells from the normal ones.

 ## Dataset